How to Fix a Stuck Zipper for a Trampoline

 Additional Tips and Tricks for Keeping Your Zipper in Good Condition

-Trampoline zippers are designed to withstand a lot of wear and tear, but they still need to be properly cared for to function properly.
+How to fix a stuck zipper, trampoline zippers are designed to withstand a lot of wear and tear, but they still need to be properly cared for to function properly.
 Here are a few tips and tricks for keeping your trampoline zipper in good condition: